Mark Chesnutt: Live From The Big D, Greatest Hits II, and Tradition Lives

 Chesnutt formed his own label, Nada Dinero, in 2012.
 His first release through this label was a live album called Live from the Big D, recorded in Dallas, Texas.
 This was followed by a second Greatest Hits package in 2015.
 The album accounted for one single, "When the Lights Go Out (Tracie's Song)".

 Chesnutt continued to tour throughout the 2010s.
 In 2013, George Jones invited Chesnutt to be his opener on the last show of his farewell tour at Bridgestone Arena in Nashville, Tennessee.
 However, Jones died before the show could take place, so Chesnutt and other artists held a tribute show in Jones's honor instead.
 His next studio album, Tradition Lives, came out in 2016.
 Included on the album was a cover of Merle Haggard's "There Won't Be Another Now", from his 1985 album Kern River.
 According to Chesnutt, the cover was something that Ritchey and Chesnutt had done for fun, without the intention of ever putting it on an album, due to it being one of Chesnutt's favorite Merle Haggard songs.
 As Haggard died just before the album's release, they chose to include it as a tribute to him.
 Of the album's sound, Chesnutt remarked that "I wanted to show the world that I’m still here and that I’m still Country.
 I’m not changing with the times."
 Erlewine noted the "simple, spare, and easy" production of the album, and thought that it was similar in sound to Chesnutt's earlier albums.

-In October 2021, Chesnutt announced that he would be taking a hiatus from touring until 2022 in order to recover from back surgery.